agilepro/software-craftsmanship/docs/Management/Source Management/source11-git-branching.md

 There are many ways to use branches, but let me be very specific on how I use them.
 I have a development project and everyone uses the trunk.
 At appointed times we make releases.
 Occasionally, a couple of month after a release, a customer asks for a very minor revision to a release, at a time when development is heavy and the trunk is not in a state to release.

 I make a branch from the version that was used for the release.
 Then we put only the changes on that branch needed for patch releases.
-We don’t do a lot of work there, and we only use it for small fixes on old builds.
+We don't do a lot of work there, and we only use it for small fixes on old builds.

 ## Access a Branch